Brand & Cultural Intelligence Strategist | Leadership Advisory | NYU Faculty

-As founder of Mobility Girl, she advises Fortune 500 automotive and technology leaders navigating agentic AI adoption, brand repositioning, and cultural acceleration.
+As founder of Mobility Girl, she advises the organizations behind the world's most recognized brands navigating agentic AI adoption, brand repositioning, and cultural acceleration.
 At NYU, she teaches the next generation of strategists how decisions scale and what they reveal about accountability.

-Twenty years in brand strategy and organizational transformation across BMW, General Motors, and Fortune 500 automotive and technology companies.
+Twenty years in brand strategy and organizational transformation across BMW, General Motors, Samsung, Ralph Lauren, and global enterprises.
 Featured and quoted in The Wall Street Journal, Forbes, Fast Company, The Washington Post, Reuters, CNBC, and fifty global outlets.

 • Brand strategy and consumer behavior